riro9510/newBaseFlutterTemplate/README.md

 Block broken commits early

-If you ever need to skip the commit assistant, you can use:

-git commit --no-verify

 # 💬 Commit Format
 Tired of messy commit messages?
 Or maybe you're still seeing things like fix stuff or yo arreglé eso que rompí jeje in your team history?